 As the Center's program coordinator, Steve is responsible for communications, events, supervising student workers, and supporting students and faculty via a wide range of programs.
-He is also currently curating a workshop on Slavery in Historical and Contemporary Contexts through Stanford's Center for Professional Development.
+He also recently curated a workshop on Slavery in Historical and Contemporary Contexts through Stanford's Center for Professional Development.

 Steve is a former political and labor organizer who turned to the human rights field in recent years.
 He studied Social Thought & Political Economy at the University of Massachusetts-Amherst, where he also earned a certificate in African Studies and taught a full undergraduate course on contemporary slavery for his honors capstone project.
 After a decade in political campaigns and advocacy, he rededicated himself to human rights work, starting by working/volunteering for anti-trafficking organizations in Ghana and Australia.
-He recently completed the University of Nottingham's masters program in Slavery & Liberation, writing his thesis on the power dynamics between programmatic anti-slavery NGOs and international funders.
+He also earned a masters degree in Slavery & Liberation from the University of Nottingham, writing his thesis on the power dynamics between programmatic anti-slavery NGOs and international funders.

 Outside the professional realm, Steve spends a good amount of time hiking, biking, and attending concerts.